What Are the Child Safety Car Seat Laws in Each State?

 Texas

-• Children 0 through 7 years and under 57 inches tall require a car seat.
+• Children 0 through 7 years and under 57 inches tall require a car seat or booster seat that's suitable for their height and weight.

 Utah

-• Children 0 through 7 years and under 57 inches tall require a car seat.
+• Children 0 through 7 years and under 57 inches tall require a car seat or booster seat that's suitable for their height and weight.

-• Adult seat belts are allowed at 8 years or for children at least 57 inches tall.
+• Adult seat belts are allowed at age 8 or when the child measures 57 inches tall.

 Vermont

-• Children younger than 1 year and under 20 pounds must be in a rear-facing car seat.
+• Children younger than 2 must be in a rear-facing car seat.

 • Adult seat belts are allowed at 8 years.